 - Diaper Rash Treatment: As we mentioned earlier, coconut oil leaves the skin feeling soft, warm, and fresh.
 This makes it a suitable therapeutic option for diaper rash because it counteracts the bacteria and fungi which cause the rash in the first place.

 - Improved Skin Moisture: For babies with dry skin, applying coconut oil twice daily may improve skin moisture and tone.
+This is also useful for newborns who have dry and peeling skin.

 - Weight Gain: In some studies conducted on babies weighing less than 2500grams at birth, it was observed that giving coconut oil during breastfeeding improves weight gain.
 However, it is important to note that this process did not help babies weighing less than 1500grams.